Codey McElroy: Tampa Bay Buccaneers

-McElroy was signed to the Tampa Bay Buccaneers practice squad on October 30, 2019 after working out for the team earlier in the season.
+McElroy was signed to the Tampa Bay Buccaneers practice squad on October 30, 2019, after working out for the team earlier in the season.
 The Buccaneers promoted McElroy to their active roster on December 19, 2019.
-McElroy made his NFL debut on December 21, 2019 against the Houston Texans, catching a 30 yard pass from Jameis Winston for his first career reception.
+McElroy made his NFL debut on December 21, 2019, against the Houston Texans, catching a 30 yard pass from Jameis Winston for his first career reception.

 On September 5, 2020, McElroy was waived by the Buccaneers.
 He was re-signed to their practice squad on October 12, 2020.
 McElroy spent the rest of the season on the practice squad as the Buccaneers won Super Bowl LV against the Kansas City Chiefs.
 On February 9, 2021, McElroy re-signed with the Buccaneers.

 On August 31, 2021, McElroy was waived by the Buccaneers and re-signed to the practice squad the next day.
 After the Buccaneers were eliminated in the Divisional Round of the 2021 playoffs, he signed a reserve/future contract on January 24, 2022.
-He was waived with an injury designation on July 26, 2022.
+He was waived on July 26, 2022.